Last Updated on March 16, 2022 by Grow with Bovees

 There are many instances where the rental cost of a lawn aerator may be more cost-efficient for you.
 You can buy a new core aerator for under $200, which is a cost that’s easy to justify compared to renting.

 You can use it two or three times, and it will easily pay for itself.
-But buying those expensive $2000+ walk-behind models may not be a wise option.
+But buying those expensive $2000+ walk-behind models may not be a wise option, plus you will need to consider replacement costs.

-If you have a lawn with a low level of compaction, you will probably only aerate it every couple of years, so it will take a lifetime to recoup the costs.
+If you have a yard with a low level of compaction, you will probably only aerate it every couple of years, so it will take a lifetime to recoup the costs, then it could make sense to rent a lawn aerator.

 But if you have clay soil or a large size lawn that can benefit from aeration two or three times per year, then the math makes more sense.